vivsvaan/Server-in-Python/README.md

 # Server in Python
-A simple Server implemented in Python using Multi-Processing
+A simple Multi-Processing Server implementation in Python.